YikunX/hhhhh/src/site/markdown/documentation/geospatial-data-model.md

 int endOffset = locationOccurrence.position + locationOccurrence.text.length();
 ```

-The extraction model located in the `com.bericotech.clavin.extractor` package contains this element:
+The extraction model located in the `com.novetta.clavin.extractor` package contains this element:

 -  `LocationOccurrence` - a named location found in the text (e.g., `Boston`, `Armenia`, `River Thames`)